-Treatment, strategies and intervention to facilitate communication for people with autism can take several forms.
-People on the autistic spectrum display many different characteristics so there is not a one-size-fits-all approach.
+There are many different forms of autism treatment, strategies and intervention to facilitate communication for children on the spectrum.
+People on the autism spectrum display many different characteristics so there is not a “one-size-fits-all” approach.
 However, there are several approaches that commonly work for many individuals with autism, and a number of different treatments or strategies for improving communication:

 Assistive communication – some people have found that using assistive communication devices and / or technology has helped with communication.
-This can cover anything from objects of reference to hi-tech communication machines.
+This can cover anything from using objects of reference and sign language to hi-tech communication machines or ipads.

 Social skills training and groups – these groups usually work better with the higher functioning individuals with ASD, often using role play, or re-enacting situations, to help train the individual about social skills and appropriate responses.

 Speech and Language Therapy – most individuals with autism have some form of communication delay and many have cognitive difficulties.
-A speech and language therapist/pathologist will work on speech and language delay, literacy difficulties, social skills, alternative forms of communication, and usually be involved in any ongoing therapy programs.
-Ongoing therapy from a speech therapist is a vital part of most autistic individual’s developmental program.
+A speech and language therapist/pathologist will work on speech and language difficulties, literacy difficulties, social skills, alternative forms of communication, and usually be involved in any ongoing therapy programs.

 Occupational Therapy – occupational therapists will help individuals develop daily living skills and self care skills.
 Occupational therapists will also be part of certain therapy approaches such as Sensory Integration.